 Your brand shares values with your customers.
 If you’re REI or Whole Foods, your brand values include sustainability and environmental justice.
 Toms shoes has taken a strong stand on helping children impacted by poverty in less-economically developed nations with their buy-one, donate-one pair business model.

-By translating your values into local or international causes, your brand has an opportunity to take a stand and build awareness through activism.
+By translating your values into local or international causes, your organization has an opportunity to take a stand and build brand awareness through activism.
 Heineken's recent “Worlds Apart” is one example of socially-conscious brand awareness building done right.

 9. Use Data in Intelligent Ways

 Every click, scroll, and action taken by your website visitors reveals a trail of insight into their behavior.
-Increasingly, marketers are capitalizing on this “intent” data to buy into the “geekification” of marketing.
-Brands who use intelligence from personalized web content or marketing experiments can also create an online presence that supports brand awareness building activities.
+Increasingly, marketers are capitalizing on this “intent” data to understand the desires and behaviors of their target audience.
+Marketers are now embracing data-driven design - using intelligence from personalized web content or marketing experiments to create an online presence that supports brand awareness-building activities.

 Building Awareness for Your Brand